aggresss/spec/IETF/RFC1122_en-US.md

 An architectural goal for Internet hosts was to allow IP addresses to be featureless 32-bit numbers, avoiding algorithms that required a knowledge of the IP address format.
 Otherwise, any future change in the format or interpretation of IP addresses will require host software changes.
 However, validation of broadcast and multicast addresses violates this goal; a few other violations are described elsewhere in this document.

 Implementers should be aware that applications depending upon the all-subnets directed broadcast address (f) may be unusable on some networks.
-All- subnets broadcast is not widely implemented in vendor gateways at present, and even when it is implemented, a particular network administration may disable it in the gateway configuration.
+All-subnets broadcast is not widely implemented in vendor gateways at present, and even when it is implemented, a particular network administration may disable it in the gateway configuration.

 ##### 3.2.1.4  Fragmentation and Reassembly: RFC-791 Section 3.2